nextflow-io/nextflow/docs/operator.rst

 Transforming operators
 ======================

-This section explains operators with which you can transform items that are emitted by channels.
+Transforming operators are used to transform the items emitted by a channel to new values.

-The available operators are:
+These operators are:

 * `map`_
 * `mapMany`_